Enjoy your evening drink with sasakamaboko! A simple recipe to enjoy sasakama to the fullest!

 To enjoy sasa kamaboko to the fullest!

-Dip it in soy sauce and take a bite, and the delicious flavor of the white fish will fill your mouth.
+A dab of soy sauce and a bite releases the delicious flavor of white fish.

-Because it is grilled, it has less of a fishy smell and is easy to eat, which is another feature of Sendai sasakama.
+Because it's grilled, it has less of a fishy smell and is easy to eat, which is another characteristic of Sendai-style sasakama.

 But I'll add a twist here